tlevine/www.thomaslevine.com/content/!/about/index.md

 >
 > [Mariano Blejman](http://www.pagina12.com.ar/diario/cdigital/31-202522-2012-09-04.html)

-He would not do well in Fight club.
+He would not do well in Fight Club.

 > Thomas Levine is a unique and special snowflake!
 >